 Generation 4: Pistols manufactured from 2011 to the present are marked M9-A1/S9-A1.
 They feature the new grip pattern, and have the roll pin under the rear sight.

 As mentioned above, the PW Arms “grey market” gun is more-or-less a “Generation 3” M9A1 even though the slide still says M9.
-It’s got the gen 3 trigger, the new extractor, and the new frame with Picatinny rail, and it doesn’t have the manual safety.
-The only “new” feature that is missing is the “Gen 4” roll pin in the slide.
+It’s got the gen 3 trigger and the new frame with Picatinny rail, and it doesn’t have the manual safety.
+The only “new” features that is missing is the new extractor and the “Gen 4” roll pin in the slide.

 The Steyr M9A1 fits my hand very well.
 I really like the high palm grip, as it makes the pistol ride very low in the hand.
 Having said that, if you are used to shooting more conventional guns like 1911s and Browning High Powers, the Steyr may point high for you so you may need to do a little retraining.
 In my case, after a few range sessions, I was pointing the Steyr much more naturally than when I first picked it up.